Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/Glitched save creator/README.md

 This code turns any 128 kB chunck of data into a legit Game Boy Camera save.
+Inject random values and enjoy yhe weirdness of results !